Project Handel Hercules

-After the reading and listening to this performance of Hercules, my mind could not escape the climatic moments of Hercules’ death.
-These words painted a vivid picture of the Dejanira’s pain and torment as the flames engulfed her beloved Hercules.
-In my piece I aim to depict this very moment.
+After reading and listening to this performance of Hercules, my mind could not escape the climactic moments of Hercules’ death.
+These words painted a vivid picture of Dejanira’s pain and torment as the flames engulfed her beloved Hercules.
+In my piece, I aim to depict this very moment.
 The main figure, representing Dejanira, weeps into her palms, while the flames of her husband dance around her.
 Like many of my works, this piece was completed in acrylic paint.
 I hope to have done justice to the explosive emotion present in the piece and magnified in its performance.